 Setting out in a different direction this time, we soon came across a large Dotted Sweetlip (around 1m long) which was enjoying a morning spa session with some cleaner wrasse.
 The large beds of staghorn corals were home to a multitude of fish and it’s always fun seeing the blue and white Scissor-tailed Sergeants darting in and out of the corals.
 Other critters spotted during this dive include, but are not limited it, Rabbitfish, Butterflyfish, Barramundi Cod and some giant clams.
 The second dive went to a maximum depth of 12m and lasted about 40 minutes.

-Back on board Reef Quest, it was time for us to have lunch, while the crew packed up and moved the boat to our second reef site of the day.
+Back on board Aqua Quest, it was time for us to have lunch, while the crew packed up and moved the boat to our second reef site of the day.
 Lunch was served buffet style and included a selection of cold meats, potato and pasta salads, bread rolls, fresh fruit and even some hot chicken soup.
 Complimentary freshwater was available, or you could purchase soft drinks from the bar (at your own expense).